 The geography objectives from Curriculum 2014 are arranged in topics.
 Each class studies 3 topics annually.
 The Reception objectives are taken from the ‘Development Matters in the Early Years Foundation Stage (EYFS)’.

 The geography curriculum is delivered through first-hand experience of the local area, whenever possible.
 Other localities have also been chosen in order to meet statutory requirements and to provide a contrasting study.
 Even where not specified, countries will be studied under topics such as water, rivers, mountains, earthquakes and volcanoes.
 These will include a mixture of near and far, developed and developing countries.

-From January 2014, each KS2 class will receive teaching in French.
-This will be taught as a separate subject for half an hour each week, and as a cross curricular link.
-In addition KS1 will also learn some basic vocabulary in preparation for learning French in Key Stage 2.
+Each KS2 class receives teaching in French.
+This is taught as a separate subject for half an hour a week during alternate half terms, and as a cross curricular link.
+In addition KS1 also learn some basic vocabulary in preparation for learning French in Key Stage 2.

-PE in the Foundation Stage is based on ‘Leap into Life’ and Cornwall Planning.
-The physical development strand emphasises opportunities for all children to develop and practise their fine and gross motor skills and to increase their understanding of how their bodies work and what they need to do to be healthy and safe through short, intense, daily sessions.
+PE in the Foundation Stage is based on Arena.
+Through the different units, children develop and practise their fine and gross motor skills and to increase their understanding of how their bodies work and what they need to do to be healthy and safe through short, intense, daily sessions.

 In addition specialist coaching is given in many sports, more recently, in football, tennis, cricket, dance and athletics.

 Outdoor Education activities are conducted in short, concentrated bursts during Key Stage 2, culminating in a week’s residential experience in Y6.
 During the residential week, children are involved in activities such as sailing, canoeing, abseiling, orienteering and walking (depending on the centre and the opportunities available).

 - occasional connections with the schools programmes of assemblies